Fulfilled! Isaiah 63: A Preterist Commentary: Summary and Highlights

 1 Who is this coming from Edom, from Bozrah, with his garments stained crimson?
 Who is this, robed in splendor, striding forward in the greatness of his strength?
 “It is I, proclaiming victory, mighty to save.”
 2 Why are your garments red, like those of one treading the winepress?
 3 “I have trodden the winepress alone; from the nations no one was with me.
 I trampled them in my anger and trod them down in my wrath; their blood spattered my garments, and I stained all my clothing.
 4 It was for me the day of vengeance; the year for me to redeem had come.
 5 I looked, but there was no one to help, I was appalled that no one gave support; so my own arm achieved salvation for me, and my own wrath sustained me.

-A Preterist Commentary on Isaiah 63: Isaiah 63 seems to have been Fulfilled Typologically in Judah’s War with Babylon in the Sixth Century B.C.
-However, this Commentary will Just Discuss the Ultimate Fulfillment of these Verses at the End of the Age.
+A Realized Eschatological View and Commentary of Isaiah 63: Isaiah 63 seems to have been initially Fulfilled in Judah’s War with Babylon in the Sixth Century B.C.
+However, the Final Chapters of Isaiah also appear to point to the End of the Age.

-A Preterist Commentary on Isaiah 63:1-3:The Crushing of Grapes during the Grape Harvest is a Symbol of the Bloodshed of War.
+A Covenant Eschatology Interpretation and Commentary of Isaiah 63:1-3:The Crushing of Grapes during the Grape Harvest is a Symbol of the Bloodshed of War.
 The War with Rome began during the Grape Harvest.

-A Preterist Commentary on Isaiah 63:3:Jesus was seen in the Clouds at the Start of the Jewish War.
+The “A.D.
+70 Doctrine” View, Interpretation, Exposition and Commentary of Isaiah 63:3:Jesus was seen in the Clouds at the Start of the Jewish War.

 The event described above is addressed again in Revelation 19:11-15.
 In these verses Jesus rides on a white horse with robes dipped in blood at the head of an angelic army.
 This army is dressed in clean, white linen.
 The fact that the robes of the heavenly host are clean and white while Jesus’ garments are stained with blood echoes v.
 3: Christ alone treads the winepress.